 How to eliminate excess phlegm and mucus

 Drink plenty of fluids to stay hydrated and keep your mucus thin.
-When you’re sick with a cold, drinking extra fluids can thin your mucus and help your sinuses to drain.
+When you’re sick with a cold, drinking extra fluids can thin your mucus and help your sinuses drain.

 Gargle with salt water